-Experienced drummers know that the way you organize your drums has a direct effect on how you play and what you can do.
+All experienced drummers know the way you lay out your drums can directly effect how you play.

-However, learning how to set up your drums can be as challenging as playing, especially for beginning drummers!
+But when it comes to learning how to set up your drums, it can be as challenging as playing.
+This is especially true for beginning drummers!

 The day you receive your first instrument is one of the most exciting times that many musicians experience.